Christianity Criticisms: The Bible Is Full of Contradictions

 One of the more popular criticisms of Christianity is that its source documents (the books of the Bible) are full of contradictions.
-And, because the writers contradict each other, their accuracy and the truth they are writing about come into question.
-Because one author wrote 5000 were miraculously fed and another wrote 3000, we have to toss the whole thing out as untrustworthy.
-I mean, did Judas hang himself, or did he fall off of a cliff and spill his insides out onto the ground?
+Many people see these contradictions as reasons not to trust the authors who wrote them.
+Did Judas hang himself, or did he fall off of a cliff and spill his insides out onto the ground?
 How many people went to the tomb the first time?
 And how many angels were there?
 One author says 1 and another says 2.
 And what time did they get there?
 Before sunrise?
 After sunrise?
 While it was still dark?
-Seeing the long list of apparent contradictions is enough to shake the foundation of any believer.
-It’s one of the things popular Christian musician Marty Sampson says caused him to question the truth of Christianity.
-And, just like him, many Christians have walked away because of it, too.

 What Do You Mean By Contradiction?

 But, as is so often the case, context matters.
 If yesterday I told you she is not pregnant, but today I told you she is, those might not be contradictory.
 Maybe in the 24 hours it has been since I’ve seen you, she has taken a pregnancy test and determined she is pregnant.
-Yesterday, we didn’t know that she was pregnant, so we still said she wasn’t.
+Yesterday we didn’t know she was pregnant, so we still said she wasn’t.

 Do The Gospel Accounts Have To Be Identical To Be True?